khalid-hussain/hisnulMuslimDB/workfile_latex.md

     O Allāh, Your servant and the son of Your maidservant is in need of Your mercy and You are without need of his punishment.
 If he was righteous then increase his reward and if he was wicked then look over his sins.

     Al-Hākim (1/359) and he authenticated it and al-Dhahabī agreed with him.
-Also see _Aḥkām al-Janāʾiz_ by al-Albānī (pg.\ 125).
+Also see _Aḥkām al-Janāʾiz_ by al-Albānī (p.\ 125).

 <!-- TODO double check the following (ANDROID) -->